TERREMEMBER/znbase/docs/content/v2.2/quick-start/build-apps/go/ysql-gorm.md

 ## Explore the source

-As mentioned earlier, the source for this application can be found in the Yugabyte [orm-examples](https://github.com/yugabyte/orm-examples/tree/master/golang/gorm) repository.
+As mentioned earlier, the source for this application can be found in the ZNbase [orm-examples](https://github.com/ZNbase/orm-examples/tree/master/golang/gorm) repository.